 What are Premier teams?

 The GBS Premier program is designated for players and families who want to play in a more competitive environment.
-The program requires a long-term commitment that is expected by both player and the parents.
+The program requires a long-term commitment that is expected by both players and the parents.

 The Premier program is for players who have demonstrated a higher level of skills and maturity.
 There are typically additional costs associated with the program that require fundraising or out-of-pocket expenses.
 There can be significant time commitments for families due to additional practices and tournaments.
 The time commitment can be expected throughout the summers depending on the teams/coaches.